postcss/postcss/API.md

 #### `clone(props)`

-Clone node, clean `parent` and code style propeties in it and children and set new values to propeties from `props` object.
+Clones node, cleans `parent` and code style propeties in current node and node’s children..
+You can override some properties in clone by `props` argument.

 ```js